Citing Sources

 - Here is the information for reference formats

-- A DOI should be included if available (in the abstract)
+- A DOI should be included if available

 The style known as "Vancouver" was created by the International Committee of Medical Journal Editors (ICMJE).
 It is used by many biomedical journals including Annals of Internal Medicine, British Medical Journal (BMJ), JAMA (Journal of the American Medical Association), and New England Journal of Medicine (NEJM).